 Walk North or South of the “Bar Scene”

 Beachfront and docks are public in Belize.
 Private property (like beach chairs or tables) are not but you are free to walk along the coast both north and south.
 It’s spectacular.
-To the north, you will find 3 or 4 new docks that have been built and for seclusion?
+To the north, you will find 3 or 4 new docks that have been built.
+For seclusion?
 They are perfect for lounging.

 Just be sure to take your trash with you when you leave.

-My favorite favorite part was staying for sunset – and not having to worry about driving home.
-And grabbing a morning cup of coffee – and exploring the area before ANYONE else arrived.
+My favorite favorite part about staying for a few nights at Secret Beach was staying for sunset – and not having to worry about driving home.
+And grabbing a morning cup of coffee – and exploring the area area before ANYONE else arrived.
 It’s magic.

 My #1 suggestion is that EVERYONE SHOULD VISIT SECRET BEACH.
 I do think there is something for everyone whether you like to be alone or you like to be at the front of the conga line.